jmcgill/cuter/slides/infowindow_closures.markdown

 ### Closures

-What if we have multiple markers that open info windows when they are clicked?
+The intent of this code example is to open an info window whenever any of the five markers are clicked.

-Run the code on the left and see what happens.
-The code tries to open the info window at a marker when that marker is clicked.
-But why does the info window always open at the last marker even if you click on one of the other markers?
+**Run** the code and see what happens.

 Let's look at the code used to open the info window: